jrogerthat/dimbridge-notebooks-for-scRNA/README.md

 ## Instructions to run the demo:

 ## 1. Load the data into google drive:
+You will have to load the file `GSE155850_RAW` to your google drive.
+This has all of the demo files.
+Make sure the structure looks like this or you will have to change the file path: `/content/drive/MyDrive/GSE155850_RAW/full_hs_healthy_with_tsne.csv`

 ## 2. Start the backend:
 * Give google collab notebook permission to access googel drive.